saaduddin555/Automation_with_Python/01-Python_Crash_Course/Python_Notes_Part-01.md

 Addition + and Subtraction -

 You might find the PEMDAS mnemonic device to be helpful in remembering the order.

-Resources for more information
+Resources for more information:

 For more information about the concepts covered in this reading, please visit:
      Built-in Functions - Lists and summarizes Python’s built-in functions.

     Python Keywords - Lists Python’s reserved keywords and a brief description of what each keyword does.

     Different Arithmetic operators in Python - Provides more examples of the proper syntax for using arithmetic operators in Python.
 ---

+Study Guide: Week 1 Graded Quiz
+Study Guide: Week 1 Graded Assessment

+Knowledge
+ .Benefits of the Python programming language

+ .
+Python compares to other programming languages

+ .How the knowledge of one programming language affects learning and using other programming languages

+ .How scripting applies to automation

+ .Proper syntax for arithmetic operations

+ . and keywords used to display data

+ .Why precision is important when programming computer instructions

+Coding skills:

+Skill 1

+    .
+Use the print() function to output a string

+# Syntax for printing a string of text
+print("I love Python!")

+# Syntax for printing numeric values
+print(360)
+print(32*45)

+# Syntax for printing the value of a variable
+value = 8*6
+print(value)

-Syntax for printing a string of text.
+# Syntax for printing a string of text.
 Click Run to check the result.

 print("Hello world!")

 Examples of Python code:

 print (2+10)
-To add 2 and 10 we define as above
+# To add 2 and 10 we define as above

 print (2-10)
-To subtract 2 and 10 we define as above
+# To subtract 2 and 10 we define as above

 print (2/10)
-To divide 2 times of 10 we define as above
+# To divide 2 times of 10 we define as above

 print (2*10)
-To Multiple 2 times of 10 we define as above
+# To Multiple 2 times of 10 we define as above

 print (2**10)
-To define power 2 to power of 10, we write syntax as above
+# To define power 2 to power of 10, we write syntax as above

 print (-2/-10)
-we can use negetive and postive values and write code to get output
+# we can use negetive and postive values and write code to get output

 print (((1+2)*3)/4)
 we can combine multiple operators such as add subract divide multiple in a single expression as above and get result Here the () the parantheses is used to segreegate the values from one another and get desired output as above example.

-Syntax for printing a string of text print("I love Python!")
+# Syntax for printing a string of text
+print("I love Python!")

-Syntax for printing numeric values print(360) print(32*45)
+# Syntax for printing numeric values
+print(360)
+print(32*45)

-Syntax for printing the value of a variable value = 8*6 print(value)
+# Syntax for printing the value of a variable
+value = 8*6
+print(value)

+Skill 2
+Use arithmetic operators, with a focus on exponents

+# Multiplication, division, addition, and subtraction
+print(3*8/2+5-1)

+# Exponents
+print(4**6) # Syntax means 4 to the power of 6
+print(4**2) # To square a number
+print(4**3) # To cube a number
+print(4**0.5) # To find the square root of a number

+# To calculate how many different possible combinations can be
+# formed using a set of "x" characters with each character in "x"
+# having "y" number of possible values, you will need to use an
+# exponent for the calculation:
+x = 4
+y = 26
+print(y**x)

+Skill 3
+Use variables with assignment and arithmetic operators

+# Assignment of values to the variables:
+years = 10
+weeks_in_a_year = 52
+# This variable is assigned an arithmetic calculation:
+weeks_in_a_decade = years * weeks_in_a_year
+# Prints the calculation stored in the "weeks_in_a_decade" variable:
+print(weeks_in_a_decade)
+---

 Question 1
 What are functions in Python?